etigui/pytestcs/README.md

 - `useless.py` which is the code you want to test
 - `test_useless.py` which is the test file you will run
 - `conftest.py` which contain directory-specific hook implementations
+- `test.txt` which contain multimple value to test

 **Example:**